pasamio/noncdn/INSTALL.markdown

 The first step is to check out the Git repository:
 	git clone git://github.com/pasamio/noncdn.git /var/lib/noncdn
+	git submodule update --init

+NonCDN uses submodules from the Joomla Project and the eBay Software Foundation.

 If the noncdn repository is checked out to /var/lib/noncdn, then the following Apache configuration would work within a VirtualHost directive: